x5471140/NeuroSync_Local_API_humanoid/README.md

 # NeuroSync Local API

+## 15/02/2025 update enables Rope + local/global positional encoding

+Update your model from huggingface, or train a new one using rope and global/local positioning (set bools to true in model.py)

 ## NEW : [Train your own model](https://github.com/AnimaVR/NeuroSync_Trainer_Lite)

 ## 08/02/25 Open Source Audio2Face Model + code updates